clj-commons/pretty/README.md

 * Stack traces are often truncated, requiring the user to manually re-assemble the stack trace from several pieces
 * Many stack frames represent implementation details of Clojure that are not relevant

-This is addressed by the `write-exception` function; it take an exception formats it nearly to a Writer, again `*out*` by default.
+This is addressed by the `write-exception` function; it take an exception formats it neatly to a Writer, again `*out*` by default.

 This is best explained by example; here's a `SQLException` wrapped inside two `RuntimeException`s, and printed normally: